WatIsDeze/SchizoMania-FTE/DEVNOTES.md

 - How to do a proper zombie walk animaton, use offsets so it "moves backwards", to counter the slide effect.

 # Prototype - Alpha - 0.1
+## Weapons.
+- Adjust damage values, also in Traceattack.c for when a specific bodypart has been hit.
+    -- It multiplies the damage usually by 0.4* etc, which means if a 9mm does like 9 damage...
+It takes a good 40 hits to kill lol

 ## Inventory/Player in-game menu.
 - Use images for buttons.
 (Maybe a hover glow? effect)
 - Use sound for the hover, and click etc!